-The Council will during 2024/25, invest its reserves and balances overnight with either banks or money market funds in order to maintain high security and liquidity of such balances.
+The Council will during 2025/26, invest its reserves and balances overnight with either banks or money market funds in order to maintain high security and liquidity of such balances.
+It is not anticipated that the opportunity will arise to invest in longer term financial instruments or investment funds which may impact on the Council's Climate Emergency motion.

-It may also have the opportunity to invest in longer term financial instruments or investment funds for which there may be a chance to consider the impact on the Council's Climate Emergency motion.
-In the event that the Council has more surplus balances available in future that may lead to longer term investing, the Council will take account of the climate emergency when discussing the options available with its Treasury Management Advisors.
+In the event that the Council has more surplus balances available in future that may lead to longer term investing, the Council will take account of the climate emergency when discussing the options available with the Treasury Management Advisors.